jenniferthompson/JTHelpers/README.md

     given level of another variable using `summary.rms()`.
 Returns a tidy data frame with columns for main and interacting variable names and levels and numeric columns for effects and CIs.
 Will often be used in conjunction with `lapply` or `purrr::map`/`purrr::pmap`.
+    * `rms_po_assume()`: Creates figures to visually examine proportional odds assumption from an `lrm` model fit.
+Based on code and method outlined in Harrell's Regression Modeling Strategies (2001).
 * `create_countprocess_data()`: Creates a data set for use in a time-dependent Cox regression model.
 Majority of this code was written by Zhiguo (Alex) Zhao with edits from Cole Beck; to the best of my knowledge it is not available in another package, so is here for my convenience.